Luis off the mark

 1997 – Spanish winger Sergi Canós was born in Nules.
 He arrived from Barcelona in the summer of 2013.
 He failed to break into the first team, moving on to Norwich City for an initial £2.5m in July 2016.

 1966 - Reserves winger Brian Mooney was born in Dublin.
-He signed from Home Farm for £20,000 in August 1983 but only ever played one senior reds game, as a substitute for Jim Beglin in a League Cup win at Fulham in October 1986, later enjoying greater fortune at Preston North End and Sunderland.
+He signed from Home Farm for £20,000 in August 1983 but only ever played one senior reds game, as a substitute for Jim Beglin in a League Cup win at Fulham in October 1986, moving on to Preston North End in November 1987.

 1874 - Full-back John Stephenson was born in Leigh-on-Sea.
 He played for our second string in the Lancashire Combination, without ever making our first-team.
 He later played for Gainsborough Trinity, Swindon Town and Tottenham Hotspur, and sadly died aged just 34 following a bout of pneumonia.